-Proposed construction along the pipeline route in Segment 13 between STA 189+00 and 202+00 consists of the removal and replacement (take-up/relay) of the existing pipeline with a new 42-inch pipeline (see Appendix B-1 and B-2).
-The segment is located within tidal marsh near the western Staten Island shoreline along the Arthur Kill.
-This segment was historically tidal marsh prior to 1900 (see Appendix D-1 and D-2).
-Soils are mapped as Inwood-Laguardia-Ebbets complex, and the northern portion of the route lies along the border between this complex and soils mapped as Ipswich-Pawcatuck-Matanuck mucky peats (NRCS 2005).
-The former soil complex consists of a mixture of natural soil and construction debris, and the latter consists of tidal marsh soils inundated at high tide.
+Proposed construction along the pipeline route between STA 191+63.2R and 211+73.6 consists of the removal and replacement (take-up/relay) of the existing pipelines with a new 42-inch pipeline (see Appendix B-1, B-4 and B-5).
+Currently, the route consists of an easement situated within tidal marsh and cleared of tall vegetation.
+The area was historically tidal marsh prior to 1900 (see Appendix D-1 and D-2).
+Soils along the route are largely mapped as Ipswich-Pawcatuck-Matanuck mucky peats inundated twice daily at high tide (NRCS 2005).

-There are no recorded archaeological sites within or in immediate proximity to Segment 13, although the area has been characterized as sensitive for pre-contact archaeological sites (Boesch 1994; NY SHPO 2010).
-Similar to Segment 12, a review of eighteenth- through twentieth-century maps indicates that this segment was situated in marshlands associated with the Arthur Kill (see Figures 4-4, 4-5, and 4-6) (Beers 1874; Bien and Vermeule 1891; Bromley 1917; McMillen 1933 [1776-1783]).
-Some filling of the tidal marsh occurred in the mid-twentieth century (Sanborn 1937).
-The filling appears to have taken place during creation of a large oil refinery complex under the ownership of the Gulf Oil Corporation.
-No twentieth-century developments are documented for the Project route (Sanborn 1937, 1950, 1962, 1977, 1981, 1983, 1986, 1987, 1988, 1989, 1990, 1992, 1993, 1994, 1995).
+There are no recorded archaeological sites within or in immediate proximity to the proposed pipeline route, although the area has previously been characterized as sensitive for pre-contact archaeological sites (Boesch 1994; NY SHPO 2010).
+Two above-noted Beulah Point or Bloomfield Watchogue Site (NYSM 7324; Skinner 1909a:9; see Table 5-1) and unnamed site (Boesch 1994: A) are located approximately one-half mile to the southeast.
+Review of historic maps shows no historical development along the route pre-dating the early part of the twentieth century (see Figures 4-4, 4-5, and 4-6) (Beers 1874; Bien and Vermeule 1891; Bromley 1917; McMillen 1933 [1776-1783]).
+Some filling of tidal marsh associated with the Gulf Oil refinery complex had occurred by 1937 (Sanborn) including the construction of the raised dirt road bed (present-day Lambert Avenue) that still parallels the pipeline route between

+STA 202+00 and 211+73.6 (see Appendix B-4 and B-5).
+No twentieth-century developments associated with this complex, however, are documented within the project route (Sanborn 1937, 1950, 1962, 1977, 1981, 1983, 1986, 1987, 1988, 1989, 1990, 1992, 1993, 1994, 1995).

-Disturbance in the APE consists of the installation of the two existing pipelines, and an existing Texas Eastern valve site at the northern end of the segment.
-Segment 13 is considered to have high sensitivity for pre-contact resources below the tidal marsh deposits, pre-dating marine transgression, and no sensitivity for post-contact resources.
+Disturbance along the Project APE consists of the installation of the two existing pipelines, and an existing Texas Eastern valve site located on the west side of the pipeline centerline between STA 201+00 and 202+00 (see Appendix B-1, B-4 and B-5).
+The route between STA 191+63.2R and 211+73.6 is considered to have high sensitivity for pre-contact resources below tidal marsh deposits, pre-dating marine transgression, and no sensitivity for post-contact resources.
 However, no impacts to potential archaeological resources is expected to occur since new pipeline in this segment will be placed either in an existing pipeline utility trench, or between two closely spaced or abutting trenches where lines run side-by-side.
 During a meeting held on February 23, 2010, the New York SHPO expressed an opinion that the take-up/relay portions of the Project would have low archaeological sensitivity, and no further archaeological investigation would be necessary for the take-up/relay portions of the Project that utilize existing pipeline trenches (see Appendix A).
-Therefore, no further archaeological investigations are recommended for this segment.
+Therefore, no further archaeological investigations are recommended.